LeonardoSalmento/Nowill/README.md

 3. Abra um arquivo html ou Vue.js e use do plugin.

 ## Licença
-Esta ferramenta possui licensa do MIT!
+Esta ferramenta possui licença de uso do MIT!

 ## Contato